 The world teems with booming sounds, bustling crowds and bright lights.
 These things might be mildly troubling, but for kids with unique sensory needs, they can be overwhelming to say the least.
-If your child experiences any sensory-processing challenges, you’ll be comforted to know that he or she can enjoy a children’s museum, too, in an environment with their needs in mind.
+If your child experiences any sensory-processing challenges, you’ll be comforted to know that they can enjoy a children’s museum in an environment with their needs in mind.

 Wisconsin is full of delightful children’s museums, and many of them hold special sensory-friendly days and offer other resources tailored to your family.
 Here are four museums that provide enriching, sensory-friendly experiences for kids.